 About the instructors

-Zibby and Marek have been training for just under two decades, with very well know and talented instructors such as Shihan Gilbert from Montreal Canada and Sensei Marek Drozdzowski .
+Zibby and Marek have been training Kyokushin Karate for two decades under very well know and talented instructors such as Shihan Gilbert from Montreal Canada and Sensei Marek Drozdzowski From Poland.

 Kyokushin Karate History